-No text column included in the imported file
+No text column is included in the imported file

 Relative Insight needs text in order to perform its analysis.
-When using Smart Uploads, ensure at least one column is classified as text.
+Ensure at least one column is classified as text.
 If using the Relative Insight generic spreadsheet format, ensure the file includes a column titled 'text'.